microsoft/workbooks/UPDATES.md

 # Version @BUILD_DOCUMENTATION_VERSION@

+* Fix wrong error message being displayed when a Xamarin.Forms workbook fails to connect due to emulator issues.

+# Version 1.5.0

 Please refer to the [detailed release notes][docs-detailed-release-notes] and full product documentation for [Workbooks][docs-workbooks] and [Inspector][docs-inspector] for complete information.